kakeetopius/SecureChatApp/README.md

   3. Encrypted payload transmitted via server
   4. Recipient decrypts using session key and verifies integrity

-### 7.3 Network Security
+### 7.3 Message Format
-#### Message Framing
   1. Length Prefix: 4-byte big-endian message length header
-  2. JSON Payload: Structured data format for all communications
+  2. JSON Payload: Structured data format for all communications with a *command* field specifying what operation is being carried out.
-  3. Error Handling: Robust connection and parsing error management

-Disclaimer
+     For example, to send a message the payload would look something like this.
+     ```json
+        {
+            "command": "send_message",
+            "username": "pius",
+            "peername": "victor",
+            "message": "b64_encrypted_messag"e,
+            "iv": "b64_iv",
+            "mac": "b64_mac_bytes"
+        }

+     ```

+> [!NOTE]
+>Disclaimer
-This software is provided for educational purposes.
+>This software is provided for educational purposes.
 Users are responsible for ensuring compliance with local laws and regulations when deploying secure communication systems.
 The authors assume no liability for damages resulting from the use or misuse of this application.
+>

-Document Version: 1.0
+>Document Version: 1.0
-Last Updated: 11/6/2025
+>Last Updated: 11/6/2025
-Compatible With: Application Version 1.0
+>Compatible With: Application Version 1.0